Buraisx/fintros-assessment/README.md

 ## ToDo
 1. Refactoring of StoryList, Header, and Footer.
 Footer is repetitive, and some code can be moved out into seperate files, especially storyList.
+FeaturedStory should be changed as it relies on the first item of storyData and is currently unaffected by filters.
+Did not develop with filters in mind in hindsight.
+2. Change storyList to a proper Masonry layout

-2. Refactor css files
+3. Refactor css files
 Style sheets aren't encapsulated, but I have seperated them out regardless.
-3. Accessibility
+4. Accessibility
-4. Testing
+5. Testing
-5. font is wonky/not accurate due to probably not having the right font assets
+6. font is wonky/not accurate due to probably not having the right font assets

 ## Design Philosphy
 Any time I want to rerender, I should be using state.
 Because I am filtering data, I should either have: